 Purpose: To explore within Christian framework our individual and communal citizen responsibilities to do justice and love mercy in local communities, on national level, and in the wider world.

 Purpose: To promote responsible living in modern world, enhance understanding of cultural differences, communicate across cultural boundaries, and work for peace and justice among people and nations.
+Learn more about Global Understanding through study abroad.

 For course descriptions and additional information about core requirements, please check the Academic Catalog.